VIBER/WHATSAPP 24/7 SUPPORT

 First on the tour route is the most popular viewpoint, from where you will have a splendid panoramic view of the city.
-Overlooking some of the 14 islands, which Stockholm is founded upon, the Old Town as well as the Vasa Museum and City Hall.
+Overlooking some of the 14 islands, which Stockholm is founded upon, the Old Town, the Vasa Museum, and City Hall.

-Royal Djurgården, one of the main islands, is the Stockholm locals most beloved recreational area and home to the city’s amusement park, the open-air museum Skansen, the playhouse of Astrid Lindgren “Junibacken” and much much more.
+Royal Djurgården, one of the main islands, is the Stockholm locals' most beloved recreational area and home to the city’s amusement park, the open-air museum Skansen, the playhouse of Astrid Lindgren “Junibacken” and much much more.
 It is mainly home to the world-known Vasa Museum.
 It displays the Swedish warship Vasa, which could be considered Sweden’s greatest failure but is today one of its greatest success stories.
-Vasa sank on her maiden voyage, in Stockholm’s inner harbour, in 1628.
-After 333 years at the bottom of the sea the Vasa was salvaged and stands before us 95% intact.
+Vasa sank on her maiden voyage, in Stockholm’s inner harbor, in 1628.
+After 333 years at the bottom of the sea, the Vasa was salvaged and stands before us 95% intact.

 Back to the full tour list

 Questions?
 Call us right now 1.855.866.8773 or email email@example.com